Audio Basis - articles about audio

 After CD, demands to sound quality improvements could be implemented by increasing sample rate or bit depth.

 However, Sony and Phillips decided to use another kind of modulation - 1-bit sigma-delta modulation.
 At the first glance, using 1-bit is impossible, because such bit depth (resolution) causes a huge noise level.
-But, if high sample rates are used, noise energy may be pushed out of the audible frequency range (to ultrasound).
+But, if high sample rates are used, the noise energy may be pushed out of the audible frequency range (to ultrasound).
 That action is called "noise shaping".

 Practically, 1-bit conception may be easier, than multi-bit, in a DAC implementation (read below).